Return

 From simple artistic decorations to colourful and sophisticated crafts, older people can create any design they like.

-If your older loved one has an affinity for knitting but, for some reason, cannot engage in the craft anymore, string art is the ideal creative activity to replace it.
-It’s also something they can do with their grandchildren or other loved ones.
+If an older adult has an affinity for knitting but, for some reason, cannot engage in the craft anymore, string art is the ideal creative activity to replace it.
+It’s also something they can do intergenerational with their grandchildren or other loved ones.

 3. Glassware Painting

-It might interest your loved one in knowing that painting on a canvas only limits their creativity.
-Painting glassware can be a fun new challenge and an opportunity to simultaneously create something functional but beautiful.
+Simply painting on a canvas can feel like it limits creativity.
+Painting glassware can be a fun new challenge and an opportunity to simultaneously create something both functional and beautiful.

 All they would need to decorate a piece of glassware is a container of acrylic paint and their brushes.
-And if abstract art is not your older loved style of choice, they can always choose to place an existing art design under the glass and recreate the patterns on the material.
+And if abstract art is not their style of choice, they can always choose to place an existing art design under the glass and recreate the patterns on the material.

 4. Pastry